saadsaifse/intro-to-AI-hackathon/2. The maths behind Neural Networks/Tutorial.md

 input * weight = guess
 ```

 Then the guess is compared to the ground-truth about the data (the labels we provide), effectively asking “Did I get this right?”.
+This answer to this question is provided by what is called a **cost function**

 ```
 ground truth - guess = error